alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 The bare minimum that I think is unobjectionable is:

 * Make a new sheet for each puzzle
-* Put info of the same type in the same locations
+* Put related information close to each other (answers next to clues)
 * Use a monospace font

 The first two are just common sense.